uschpc/webportal-netlify-gatsby/src/user-guides/software/matlab.md

 ### Using MATLAB on Discovery

+Begin by logging in to Discovery.
+You can find instructions for this in the [Getting Started guide](user-information/user-guides/high-performance-computing/discovery/getting-started).

 To use MATLAB on Discovery, load the corresponding module:

 ```sh
 module load matlab
 ```

 This loads the default version, which is typically the newest version available.
 To load a specific version, you can run a command similar to:

 ```
 module load matlab/2019a